List of female first ministers in Canada

 Map showing the number of female Premiers and Prime Ministers elected across the provinces and federally throughout their histories.
+Provinces marked with a white asterisk (*) denote incumbent premiers.

-A total of sixteen women have served as the first minister of a Canadian government.
-Of these, one was prime minister of the country, eleven were premiers of a province and four were premiers of a territory.
-There are two current first ministers in Canada who are women: Danielle Smith, 19th premier of Alberta, who assumed office on 11 October 2022, and Susan Holt, 35th premier of New Brunswick, who assumed office on 2 November 2024.
+A total of seventeen women have served as the first minister of a Canadian government.
+Of these, one was prime minister of the country, twelve were premiers of a province, and four were premiers of a territory.
+There are three current first ministers in Canada who are women: Danielle Smith of Alberta, Susan Holt of New Brunswick, and Christine Fréchette of Quebec.

 Women have been eligible to become premier since they first gained the right to vote, beginning in 1916 in Manitoba and extending to all jurisdictions when Quebec allowed women to vote in 1940.
 Women soon began to be appointed to cabinet positions, starting with Mary Ellen Smith in British Columbia in 1921, but it was not until decades later that women began to serve as leaders of a major party.
 Hilda Watson became the first woman to lead her party to victory in a general election in 1978.
 However, Watson did not win her riding so her male successor became the first Government Leader of the Yukon.
 The first female premier was Rita Johnston in 1991 in British Columbia.
 Today, every Canadian jurisdiction has had at least one female premier except for Nova Scotia and Saskatchewan.

 The most women first ministers at any one time was six, for 277 days from 11 February to 15 November 2013.
 These six included the premiers of Canada's four most populated provinces; during that time, approximately 88% of Canadians had a female premier.
 The longest-serving female premier is Christy Clark, who served as premier of British Columbia for over six years, from 14 March 2011 to 18 July 2017.

-Four of the sixteen women first ministers won the title by defeating an incumbent first minister in a general election, while three were chosen by a consensus of their legislative assembly.
+Four of the seventeen women first ministers won the title by defeating an incumbent first minister in a general election, while three were chosen by a consensus of their legislative assembly.
 The rest won the title through a party leadership race between elections, although several of those went on to win a general election as the incumbent premier.
 No woman premier in Canadian history has ever been elected to more than one mandate.
 Christy Clark came closest by winning the most seats in the 2017 election, which would have been her second mandate, but she was not successful in forming government as the BC Liberals were defeated in a confidence vote shortly after.